wso2/docs-is/en/docs/learn/tenant-wise-email-sender-configuration.md

 # Tenant-Wise Email Sender Configuration

-When handling the notifications such as the ones given below, the email-sender configuration needs to be changed in `<IS-HOME>/repository/conf/deployment.toml`.
+When handling notifications such as the ones given below, the email-sender configuration needs to be changed in `<IS-HOME>/repository/conf/deployment.toml`.

 - [EmailOTP](../../learn/configuring-email-otp)
 - [Password Recovery](../../learn/password-recovery)